jblang/supermon64/README.md

 and Jim Butterfield's own
 [Machine Language for the Commodore 64](https://archive.org/details/Machine_Language_for_the_Commodore_Revised_and_Expanded_Edition).

+More than 30 years later, here's where I come in.
+I recently decided to teach myself 6502 assembly.
 After working my way through Jim Butterfield's excellent book using Supermon64, I wanted to find some real assembly code to study, and the software I had just been using seemed like a natural place to start.
 I started looking for the sources online but for a piece of public domain software, it wasn't as easy as to find as you'd think.